 As you walk along Broad Street and the rest of the Downtown Historic District, you will see a number of classic western buildings that today house shops, proper local dives bars, a theatre and a hotel.
 In the background, you'll notice rolling hills covered in a lush pine forest.

 Nevada City is great as a place from which to explore the Sierra Nevada and the amazing nature reserves in this part of California.
 Tahoe, Plumas and Eldorado National Forests are all within an hour's drive as is the town of Downieville (see further below) and the state capital - Sacramento.

-The Yuba river a few miles to the north offers plenty of hiking trails and fresh crystal clear waters that are perfect for a swim if you can bear the cold temperatures of melting ice and spring water feeding the river from higher up.
+Bonus: The Yuba River a few miles to the north offers plenty of hiking trails and fresh crystal-clear waters that are perfect for a swim if you can bear the cold temperatures of melting ice and spring water feeding the river from higher up.

-When to go: September to November when the weather is great, but the summer fogs depart
+When to go: September to November when the weather is great (and the summer fogs have departed)

 You will see cars parked up at the side of the road every now and then - usually this means there's a scenic cove, hot springs or a waterfall that you can see.
 Some of them don't allow you to get too close, but it's often worth taking a look!

 Further down the coastline and just before you reach Cayucos, which is further up this list, is Hearts Castle.
 This lush European-style mansion offers tours and a unique insight into the lives of the rich and famous from Hollywood's Golden Age.